 "this grinning idiot kid with a gap tooth and freckles and big ears ...
 This kid was the perfect example of what I wanted.
 So I put an ad in the New York Times that said, 'National magazine wants portrait artist for special project.'
 In walked this little old guy in his 60s named Norman Mingo, and he said, 'What national magazine is this?'
 I said 'Mad,' and he said, 'Goodbye.'
 I told him to wait, and I dragged out all these examples and postcards of this idiot kid, and I said, 'I want a definitive portrait of this kid.
 I don't want him to look like an idiot -- I want him to be loveable and have intelligence behind his eyes.
 But I want him to have this devil-may-care attitude, someone who can maintain a sense of humor while the world is collapsing around him.'
 I adapted and used that portrait, and that was the beginning" (Heller).

 The face was refined a bit by Mingo, eventually given a fictional name ("Alfred E. Neuman") and a modified slogan ("What?
-Me Worry?"), and by the July 1955 issue (No. 30) MAD had a new mascot -- one with an instantly recognizable face that generations of MAD readers would closely identify with that publication.
-Still, there's no escaping that it was the same zany face shown on Stuff's "The Eternal Optimist" poster in 1914.
+Me Worry?"), and by the July 1955 issue (No. 30) MAD had a new mascot with an instantly recognizable face that generations of MAD readers would identify with the publication.
+Undoubtedly, however, it was the same zany face shown on Stuff's "The Eternal Optimist" poster in 1914.
 Over the following several years the goofball character would pop up on commercial products and in other realms; in Seattle it was the mascot for the MAD Tavern at 710 Pine Street around the time of the 1962 Seattle World's Fair.